Jastrzębski Węgiel: Club history

 With Igor Prieložný as the Ivett Jastrzębie Borynia head coach, the club reached the CEV Challenge Cup quarterfinals, losing there with Serbian club Vojvodina Novi Sad (0–3, 0–3) while in the domestic league Jastrzębie achieved its first Polish Championship, winning with AZS Olsztyn in three matches (3–0).

 In 2004, the club has been taken over by the coal mining company JSW, what resulted in the club's new name – Jastrzębski Węgiel.

 During the 2004/05 season Jastrzębski Węgiel competed in the CEV Champions League where the club reached the Playoff 12 stage and eventually lost to Belgian club Noliko Maaseik (0–3, 1–3).
 The 2004–05 PlusLiga season, Jastrzębski Węgiel ended in 4th place.
 The 2005–06 PlusLiga season, Jastrzębski Węgiel spent playing in the CEV Challenge Cup and despite winning the first match with Russian club Iskra Odintsovo (3–2) in the 1/8 stage, Jastrzębski Węgiel lost the second match (0–3) and has been eliminated from the further competition.
-At the end of 2005, Igor Prieložný was dissmised as the club head coach and has been replaced by Ryszard Bosek.
+At the end of 2005, Igor Prieložný was dismissed as the club head coach and has been replaced by Ryszard Bosek.
 The team led by him made it to the final of the Polish Championship but had to credit the superiority of BOT Skra Bełchatów, and eventually was awarded with the first ever silver medals won by the club.
 In the next PlusLiga season, Jastrzębski Węgiel participated in the CEV Challenge Cup, losing in the quarterfinals to Italian club Copra Berni Piacenza (1–3, 3–2).
 Ryszard Bosek has decided to resign his post a month after that defeat and has been replaced by an Italian coach Tomaso Totolo who led the club to its 2nd silver medal, again losing in the final of the Polish Championship to BOT Skra Bełchatów.
 After the season, Tomaso Totolo decided to leave the club and has been replaced by his compatriot – Roberto Santilli.

 Roberto Santilli led the team until 2010.
 During his work with the club, Jastrzębski Węgiel managed to reach the final of the 2008–09 CEV Challenge Cup held in İzmir.
 Jastrzębski Węgiel lost in the final to Turkish club Arkas İzmir (2–3) and achieved silver medals.
 In 2010, the team led by him not only ended the season in 2nd place but also for the first time in club's history won the Polish Cup, beating Asseco Resovia in the final (3–2).
 In 2010, Roberto Santilli left the club from Jastrzębie-Zdrój.
 Igor Prieložný again became the head coach of the club but only remained as such until December 2010 when he has been replaced by one of the best players of the 20th century – Lorenzo Bernardi.
 The 2010/11 PlusLiga season, the club ended in 2nd place, losing in the final to PGE Skra Bełchatów in three matches (1–3).